mkmizuta/Lister/README.md

 ## Guidelines

-+ Each student will work indivudually, but submit code to github daily for project owner (Bookis) to review
++ Each student will work individually, but submit code to Github daily for project owner (Bookis) to review
 + Practice TDD (rspec) to lead the development process of Models and Controllers
 + Build a logical user-flow that moves across multiple controllers and models
-+ Use any combination of javascript, jQuery, and coffeescript for dynamic content
++ Use any combination of javascript, jQuery, and coffee script for dynamic content
 + Use HTML/CSS to style your website.

 ## Expectations